GRAVITATION

 If \(R=R_s\), the mechanical energy of \(p\) is zero and \(v_\infty=0\).

-If \(R<R_s\), the mechanical energy of \(p\) is < 0, which leads to an eccentricity < 1 (see classical mechanics appendix A.2.
-(2.y)): \(p\) will follow an elliptical orbit around the massive object.
+If \(R<R_s\), the mechanical energy of \(p\) is < 0, which leads to an eccentricity \(<1\) (see classical mechanics appendix A.2 (2.y)): \(p\) will follow an elliptical orbit around the massive object.

-If \(R={R_s\over 2}\) and the photon is emitted tangentially to the surface of the massive object, the eccentricity is zero: \(p\) will follow a circular orbit at constant speed \(c\) on the surface of the massive object (see classical mechanics appendix A.3.).
+If the radius \(R\) of the massive object is less than \({R_s\over 2}\) and the photon is emitted at the radial coordinate \(r_{em}={R_s\over 2}\) perpendicularly to the axis joining the emission point and the center \(O\) of the massive object, the eccentricity is zero: \(p\) will follow a stable circular orbit of radius \({R_s\over 2}\) at constant speed \(c\) around the massive object.

 Zero speed at infinity and non-zero angular momentum

-The case \(v_\infty=0\) results in \(E_{meca}=0\) or an eccentricity \(e=1\) (see classical mechanics appendix A.2.
-(2.y)).
+The case \(v_\infty=0\) results in \(E_{meca}=0\) or an eccentricity \(e=1\) (see classical mechanics appendix A.2 (2.y)).

 If \(K\ne 0\), the trajectory is a parabola with equation \(u(\varphi)=\frac{c^2R_s}{2K^2}(1-\cos\varphi)\) with a pericentre \(r_{per}=\frac{2K^2}{c^2R_s}\)